 Northeast Georgia Medical Center is committed to the mental and physical health and wellness of all our residents, physicians and staff.

-Learn about NGMC's Institutional Wellness Curriculum by exploring the sections below.
+Learn about NGMC's Institutional Wellness Program.

 Physicians should be trained in a way that considers and promotes their well-being not just during their residency training but over the course of a lifelong career.

 At Northeast Georgia Health System we seek to: